jiyuehe/SPH-HeartSim/README.md

 # Introduction
-This work is based on the open-source framework SPHinXsys (Smoothed Particle Hydrodynamics for Industrial Complex Systems, https://www.sphinxsys.org).
-The framework provides numerous demonstration codes for phenomena such as dam breaks, elastic water gates, and heat transfer, as well as a bi-ventricle electromechanical simulation.
-I have extended the codebase to enable cardiac electromechanical simulations on arbitrary geometries, including patient-specific atria and ventricles.
+- This work is based on the open-source framework SPHinXsys (Smoothed Particle Hydrodynamics for Industrial Complex Systems, https://www.sphinxsys.org).
+- SPHinXsys is a general-purpose framework that includes numerous demonstration codes for various physical phenomena such as dam breaks, elastic water gates, and heat transfer, as well as a bi-ventricle electromechanical simulation.
+- I have simplified the codes and retained only the components relevant to electromechanical cardiac simulation.
+- I have extended the codebase to enable heart simulations on arbitrary geometries, including patient-specific atria and ventricles.

 # How to run simulation
 Open terminal in folder /SPH-HeartSim